Amateur sleuths assemble! Here’s your chance to flex your Houdini muscles within a nice, safe environment at one of best escape rooms in Brisbane.

 Mystic Escape

-Conveniently located in the buzzing Fish Lane precinct (so something delicious awaits following your getaway), Mystic Escape offers three experiences with unique objectives, with 'City of Ashes' and 'The Fairytales' both running for 45 minutes, and the murder-mystery style 'Storm' a full 90-minute experience.
+Conveniently located in the buzzing Fish Lane precinct (so something delicious awaits following your getaway), Mystic Escape offers three rooms with unique objectives.
+These include the dark 'City of Ashes', the mysterious 'The Fairytales', and the ghost-hunting 'Yokai Izakaya'–all 60-minute experiences.
 Mystic Escape only welcomes guests 16+, so these ones are guaranteed to be a little more creepy.

 Age range: 16+